Is the Vizsla the right breed for you?

 The Hungarian Pointer or Vizsla is an elegant and aristocratic, moderately sized, and very high-energy sporting dog.
 This is a breed that as adults will require a minimum of 45-60 minutes of off-leash exercise per day (more is better).
 The ideal owner will need to be prepared to make time for daily outdoor exercise at parks, running, swimming, biking or hiking with your new puppy/dog.
 You will be spending lots of time outdoors, and as I tell my friends, “Nope, I don’t need a gym membership, I own Vizslas.”

-Keep in mind, the young and adolescent Vizsla puppy needs exercise but they cannot be used as a running partner until they reach maturity (somewhere around 18 mos. & up); I send home detailed exercise guidelines with my puppy owners.
+Keep in mind, the young and adolescent Vizsla puppy needs exercise but they cannot be used as a running partner until they reach maturity (somewhere around 18 mos. or older); I send home detailed exercise guidelines with my puppy owners.

 Vizslas are extremely bonded to their owners and have earned the nickname the “Velcro Vizsla”, and as many Vizsla owners can attest, once you own one . . . its unlikely you will go to the bathroom alone.
 This is not a breed that can and will raise itself, the Vizsla wants to be near you (raised indoors) and the closer to you . . . the better.
 The Vizsla has a “soft temperament” which means the breed responds best to positive training methods, and they are also stubborn which means training in general, is a challenge.
 Since Vizslas mature slowly (puppy-hood often goes until age 3) plan on undertaking many short POSITIVE training sessions when dealing with a young dog.
 A new puppy owner should plan to attend Puppy Kindergarten and/or Basic Obedience training (6 weeks at a minimum).
 Vizslas require heavy socialization to sights, sounds people and places as puppies — and throughout their entire lives.